dtaht/blog-cerowrt/content/post/selective_unprotect.md

 Having wifi rate control not aim for the perfect rate, but the slightly less than perfect (and usually faster) rate that *ensures enough loss to keep the backlog small* seems fairly ideal... but hard.

+You can also turn off requests for block acknowledgements on some aggregates.

 ## Ack thinning/Stretch acks

 There's a well known technique for squeezing more bandwidth out of